AYSung/uniprot-to-gene-name/README.md

 `conda activate uniprot-to-gene-name`

-The script should now be able to run
+The script should now be able to run in the terminal/command line.
+(Remember to activate the environment any time you open up a new terminal window)

 ## To generate mapping tables for other species
 * Download `.dat.gz` from https://ftp.uniprot.org/pub/databases/uniprot/current_release/knowledgebase/idmapping/by_organism/ on Oct.
 6, 2021